zaxor0/zwerchhau/into-the-war/rules.md

 - Players comprise a squad of elite troops from a variety of services.

 # Characters
 You are in the war, you are the good guys.
 The Fascists are the bad guys.

-## Character Creation Steps
+To create a character follow these steps:

 1. Roll ability scores
 2. Roll HP
 3. Pick a class